giubbas/GA-Project-3/README.md

 ## 1 week group project
 ---
 ## Brief
-For our third project at General Assembly, we were asked to build a full-stack web application by building our own front and back-end, we were paired in a group of 3 and given 7 days to complete the project.
+For our third project at General Assembly, we were asked to build a full-stack web application by building our own front and back-end, we were divided into groups of three and given seven days to complete the project.
 Our idea was to create a book app in which the user can register and leave reviews and save items in a wishlist.

 ## Project link